w-tv/cicero-dev/README.md

 Occasionally, about 1 in 20 times or so, this project will fail to launch because an internal component of a dependency throws an indecipherable error.
 This is from pytz and probably a fault of the databrick python sql connector.
 BUG-WORKAROUND: just reboot the process.
 Further development: actually, this might be a result of the email being None sometimes, on subsidiary pages, which the database doesn't like?
 Perhaps.

+## An annoyance: dapi

+dapi360d025c9e135c809de05abbf3196a06 is an old token we invalidated, and in fact put into source control because we knew we were going to do that, so it would be ok.
+Regardless, github secrets scanning will probably bug you about objects such as 29f0ba44c73d10d7955d22666561c91caad45350 because they contain this.
+But you can just do the bypass, it's fine.

 ## Signoff

 And remember: the first thing to do is get the best of both worlds.
 You can!